DanielTakeshi/ros-simple-examples/README.md

 ## TODOs and Questions

+- Get joint state reader set up in an easy fashion, i.e., physical robot goes to a point, and then we extract the Cartesian position and such.

 - Figure out why we group ros topics into those with cancel, feedback, goal, result, and status topics.
 I think these form an "action interface," but I'd like to know deeply.

   Update: [somewhat answered in the HSR docs][1].

-- Figure out how movement of the Fetch's base and arm work.
+- Figure out how movement of the Fetch's arm works, in detail, and understand MoveIt.

 - Use [HSR code examples][1] in the case of when Fetch's motion requires MoveIt, for compatibility with our existing HSR code base.

+- Figure out how to read data from the joint angles.
+In other words, [understand this][3].

 ## Robots